renatoathaydes/dartle-website/source/processed/dartle-basics.md

 * at least one `Task` must be declared, which in this case wraps a simple Dart function.
 * A `Task`'s function is what runs when the task runs, and has the basic signature `FutureOr<void> Function(List<String> args)`.

-> `Task` functions may also take more arguments for incremental compilation.
+> Task functions may also take a second argument for incremental compilation, as we'll see below.
+> For reference about Tasks, visit the [Dartle Tasks](tasks.html) page.

 {{end}}
 {{component /processed/fragments/_section.html}}